gopal2812/convandgpt/andrewng-p-4-convolutional-neural-network.md

   - The NN here is Siamese means the top and bottom convs has the same parameters.
 - The paper for this work: [[Taigman et. al., 2014.
 DeepFace closing the gap to human level performance]](https://www.cv-foundation.org/openaccess/content_cvpr_2014/html/Taigman_DeepFace_Closing_the_2014_CVPR_paper.html)
 - A good performance/deployment trick:
-  - Pre-compute all the https://raw.githubusercontent.com/ashishpatel26/DeepLearning.ai-Summary/master/4-%20Convolutional%20Neural%20Networks/Images/ that you are using as a comparison to the vector f(x(j))
+  - Pre-compute all that you are using as a comparison to the vector f(x(j))
   - When a new image that needs to be compared, get its vector f(x(i)) then put it with all the pre computed vectors and pass it to the sigmoid function.
 - This version works quite as well as the triplet loss function.
 - Available implementations for face recognition using deep learning includes: